DJ-Manjaray/Chat_PDFs_LangChain_App/README.md

 After users upload multiple files (PDFs), the subsequent process involves triggering processing, encompassing the following steps:

-1. **Extract Text from Uploaded Files**: Utilize the uploaded PDFs to extract the text content.
+1. Extract Text from Uploaded Files: Utilize the uploaded PDFs to extract the text content.

-1. **Split Text into Chunks:** Divide the extracted text into manageable chunks, facilitating efficient processing.
+1. Split Text into Chunks: Divide the extracted text into manageable chunks, facilitating efficient processing.

-1. **Create a Vector Store:** Generate a vector store from the text chunks, providing a structured representation.
+1. Create a Vector Store: Generate a vector store from the text chunks, providing a structured representation.

-1. **Create a Conversational Chain Using Vector Store**: Establish a conversational chain, leveraging the vector store to enable interactive conversations.
+1. Create a Conversational Chain Using Vector Store: Establish a conversational chain, leveraging the vector store to enable interactive conversations.

 Additionally, it’s crucial to handle various aspects, including:

-* **User Input Cases:** Address different scenarios related to user input, ensuring a smooth user experience.
+* User Input Cases: Address different scenarios related to user input, ensuring a smooth user experience.

-* **Processing Time of Files:** Manage the time taken for processing files, optimizing efficiency.
+* Processing Time of Files: Manage the time taken for processing files, optimizing efficiency.

-* **Conversational State Management:** Effectively handle the conversational state within the Streamlit web app, ensuring seamless interactions.
+* Conversational State Management: Effectively handle the conversational state within the Streamlit web app, ensuring seamless interactions.

 By encapsulating these functionalities within a class structure and executing the main function in steps, the implementation becomes organized and modular, promoting maintainability and extensibility.